Bobby Joe Keesee: Early life and military career

 Keesee was from a small town in the Texas Panhandle.
 He dropped out of eighth grade.
-At age 17 he enlisted in the army and fought in the Korean War.
-Keesee claimed to have been awarded the Purple Heart and the Bronze Star during the Korean War, however he never did sustain any war time injuries.
-He returned to the United States in 1953 and decided to make the Army his career, becoming a sergeant and serving on bases in Japan, Germany and Iceland.
+At age 17, he enlisted in the army and fought in the Korean War.
+Keesee claimed to have been awarded the Purple Heart and the Bronze Star during the Korean War, but there is no record that he sustained any war time injuries.
+He returned to the United States in 1953 and decided to make the U.S. Army his career, becoming a sergeant and serving on bases in Japan, Germany and Iceland.

 Army desertion

 In January 1962 he went AWOL from his base at Fort Huachuca, Arizona.
-On March 23, 1962 he rented an airplane under the guise of visiting a sick relative but instead flew to Havana, Cuba and requested political asylum.
+On March 23, 1962, he rented an airplane under the guise of visiting a sick relative but instead flew to Havana, Cuba and requested political asylum.
 He was jailed for 49 days and then sent back to the United States where he was indicted by the federal government.
 He claimed to be working for the CIA in an attempt to destabilize the communist regime in Cuba.
-He was convicted of a single count of theft and was sentenced to five years in prison, of which he served three.
+Keesee was convicted of a single count of theft and was sentenced to five years in prison, of which he served three.

 North Vietnam prisoner

-On September 18, 1970 Keesee hijacked a plane and flew to Hanoi where he was captured and tortured.
-In 1973 Keesee was released as a prisoner from North Vietnam along other POWs including John McCain.
+On September 18, 1970, Keesee hijacked a plane and flew to Hanoi where he was captured and tortured.
+In 1973, Keesee was released as a prisoner from North Vietnam along other POWs.

-Murder of US Vice Consul
+Murder of U.S. Vice Consul

-On Friday, March 22, 1974 at around 10:30 AM Keesee was seen leaving the US consulate in Hermosillo, Mexico with the vice consul John Patterson.
-Patterson never appeared at his scheduled destination and a note was left at the consulate general hours after his disappearance demanding a ransom of $500,000 as well as a news blackout on the case.
+On Friday, March 22, 1974, at around 10:30 a.m., Keesee was seen leaving the U.S. consulate in Hermosillo, Mexico with the vice consul, John Patterson.
+Patterson never appeared at his scheduled destination.
+A note was left at the consulate general hours after his disappearance, demanding a ransom of $500,000 as well as a news blackout on the case.
 The note began with the words "I have evidently been taken hostage by the People’s Liberation Army of Mexico".
-There was speculation from the outset that the kidnappers were Americans as the ransom note was written on United States made stationary and the ransom was asked for in United States dollars.
-The United States refused to pay the ransom, as per its stated policy of not giving in to blackmail demands but allowed his wife to attempt to do so.
+There was speculation from the outset that the kidnappers were Americans as the ransom note was written on United States made stationery and the ransom was asked for in United States dollars.
+The United States refused to pay the ransom, as per its stated policy of not giving in to blackmail demands but allowed Patterson's wife to attempt to do so.

-Andra attempted to deliver $250,000 as ransom but Keesee did not appear.
-The case caused confusion with Mexican officials refusing to even call it a kidnapping, simply saying that he disappeared.
-On March 30, 1974, a Mexican government spokesman said they expected Patterson to be released that weekend.
+Andra Patterson attempted to deliver $250,000 as ransom, but Keesee did not appear.
+The case caused confusion, with Mexican officials refusing to even call it a kidnapping, simply saying that Patterson had disappeared.
+On March 30, 1974, a Mexican government spokesman said Patterson was expected to be released that weekend.
 Two hundred Mexican police officials combed the desert in search of Patterson.